9 killed, over 30 injured as jeep collides with UP roadways bus in Pilibhit | Business

 9 killed, over 30 injured as jeep collides with UP roadways bus in Pilibhit

-At least 9 people lost their lives, while more than 30 were injured in a collision between a jeep and an Uttar Pradesh roadways bus in Pilibhit on Saturday, police said.
-The accident occurred in Puranpur Police Station area of the district, a senior police official said.
-Superintendent of Police, Pilibhit, Jaiprakash Yadav said, "In an early morning accident involving a jeep and roadways bus, which took place in Puranpur area of the district, nine persons were killed, while over 30 persons injured."
+At least 9 people lost their lives and more than 30 were injured in a collision between a jeep and an Uttar Pradesh roadways bus in Pilibhit on Saturday, police said.
+The accident occurred in the Puranpur Police Station area of the district, a senior police official said.
+Superintendent of Police, Pilibhit, Jaiprakash Yadav said, "In an early morning accident involving a jeep and a roadways bus, nine persons were killed, while over 30 persons were injured."
 He added that the deceased include passengers of the bus as well as the jeep.

 - READ MORE ON: